GREAT BARRIER REEF

 Located off the coast of Queensland, this vibrant reef ecosystem is one of the world's seven natural wonders and a prized UNESCO World Heritage Area.
 It holds the title of the largest coral reef system and the biggest living structure on the planet, and millions of people travel across the world every year to marvel at this treasure trove of marine life.

-The Reef has a global reputation for its crystal clear waters, kaleidoscopic corals, and more than nine hundred picturesque islands.
+The Reef has a global reputation for its crystal clear waters, kaleidoscopic corals, and more than 900 picturesque islands.
 This network of marine sanctuaries holds unparalleled ecological importance, serving as a haven for thousands of plants and animals.

 Sadly, the Great Barrier Reef is under pressure.
 Climate change, rising temperatures and human interference threaten its survival.
 We need to take action to protect and preserve this natural wonder for years to come.